How to Make a Timeline in PowerPoint (A Template is Inside)

 PowerPoint has a great tool, SmartArt, that allows you to communicate information with graphics instead of just using text.
 This is a great way you can let a viewer grasp temporal relationships quickly.

 Here’s a step-by-step guide on how to build a timeline in PPT with SmartArt.
 Let’s use the example of the Phanerozoic Eon for a paleontology class.

 - Create a new PowerPoint presentation or open an existing one.
-Right away, you can apply a custom Theme that reflects your style via the DESIGN tab.
+You can apply a custom Theme that reflects your style right away via the DESIGN tab.